 The second 'say whaaat?' feature is the price.
 This microphone represents good value on its own, it is a large diaphragm condenser after all, but factor in the included shock mount, XLR cable and pop filter and we're elevating plain-old 'good' to downright astonishing.
 Røde is giving you everything you need here to capture a quality performance.
 Just add talent.

 How does it sound?
 The NT1-A delivers warmth, clarity and smoothness.
 We found it a little on the bright side, but if that's not the sound you're looking for it can easily be fixed with a little EQ.
-We recommend the NT1-A for pretty much everything but it's particularly well suited to vocals, guitar and percussion.
-There's no pad but its high SPL figure of 137dB makes it more than a match for loud singers and sizzling guitar cabs.
+We recommend the NT1-A for pretty much everything but it's particularly well suited to vocals (with great potential as a podcasting mic) , guitar and percussion.
+There's no pad but its high SPL figure of 137dB makes it a great vocal mic, and perfect for sizzling guitar cabs.

 The C451's is a natural for cymbals, hi-hats and snares.
 This instrument mic excels at capturing transients, the short, snappy bursts of energy that occur at the beginning of a strike as the waveforms rise out of nowhere to form magnificent peaks.
 Its ability to catch these fast attacks is complemented by its capacity to add a shimmering quality to percussion and most other things it’s plonked in front of, including strings and acoustic guitars.